kubernetes/website/content/en/docs/concepts/services-networking/service.md

 the field `spec.allocateLoadBalancerNodePorts` to `false`.
 This should only be used for load balancer implementations that route traffic directly to pods as opposed to using node ports.
 By default, `spec.allocateLoadBalancerNodePorts` is `true` and type LoadBalancer Services will continue to allocate node ports.
-If `spec.allocateLoadBalancerNodePorts` is set to `false` on an existing Service with allocated node ports, those node ports will NOT be de-allocated automatically.
+If `spec.allocateLoadBalancerNodePorts` is set to `false` on an existing Service with allocated node ports, those node ports will **not** be de-allocated automatically.
 You must explicitly remove the `nodePorts` entry in every Service port to de-allocate those node ports.
 Your cluster must have the `ServiceLBNodePortControl` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/)